vglug/ProgrammingLogic/README.md

  2. Write any programming logic/interview questions program in any language or your prefered language.
 That should be useful and intresting.

- 3. program filename should be valid, human readable and snake case format like (fibonacci_number.py) not like camel case (FibonacciNumber.py) except Java and Kotlin.
+ 3. Program filename should be valid, human readable and snake case format like (fibonacci_number.py) not like camel case (FibonacciNumber.py) except Java and Kotlin.

- 4. Program should be well document. [ref link](#program-with-documentations)
+ 4. Program should be well document([example](#program-with-documentations))

  5. Commit and push it to your repo.